 This logic has led people to believe that if you are taking NDT and it isn’t working for you that the problem must be with your dose and not with the medication itself.

 I’m not a fan of this approach and don’t believe that when it comes to your thyroid that there is a single “best” thyroid medication.

 A better approach is to always listen to your body while you look at other problems beyond your thyroid.

 Thyroid tunnel vision can lead you to believe that every problem you have is associated with your thyroid and that adjusting your dose is the solution to this problem.

-This approach to management has lead many patients to take higher than necessary doses of thyroid medication and can be dangerous!
+This approach to management has led many patients to take higher than necessary doses of thyroid medication which can be dangerous!

 So, while NDT is a great medication, it’s certainly not the “best” or the only thyroid medication available.

 The type of thyroid medication that you use, and your dose, should be individualized to YOUR body.

 One important note worth mentioning is that of weight loss and NDT.